balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 ~~~
 {: #nominal-usecase title="Nominal Use Case"}

-1. Client A requests a new GMBC from the KMS server.
+1. Client A requests a new GMBC from the KMS server, including an initial operation to add itself as a member.
 The KMS creates and returns a new genesis block with the KMS as curator and client A as a member.

 2. Client A requests that the KMS generate a new GK.
 The KMS generates the GK and returns it to the client with client A as the only recipient of the embedded JWE used to wrap the included key material.